arendjr/selectivity/README.md

 Event                 | Description
 --------------------- | -----------
 `"change"`            | Emitted when the selection has been changed.
-Additional properties on the event object: `added`, `removed` and `val`.
+Additional properties on the event object: `added`, `removed` and `value`.
 `"select3-closed"`    | Emitted when the dropdown is closed.
 `"select3-highlight"` | Emitted when an item in the dropdown is highlighted.
-Additional properties on the event object: `item` and `val`.
+Additional properties on the event object: `item` and `value`.
 `"select3-open"`      | Emitted when the dropdown is opened.
 `"select3-opening"`   | Emitted when the dropdown is about to be opened.
 You can call `preventDefault()` on the event object to cancel the opening of the dropdown.
 `"select3-selected"`  | Emitted when an item has been selected.
 Additional properties on the event object: `id` and `item`.